-You ask an excellent question.
-And timely too!
-You’re exactly right.
+You’re right.
 A higher percentage of home buyers are using FHA loans in 2014.
 These are mostly people who can’t qualify for a conventional mortgage for one of two reasons.
 They either (A) can’t come up with a large enough down payment, or (B) can’t meet the credit score requirements.
-In both cases, the FHA loan program is about the only option they have.
+In both cases, the Federal Housing Administration’s loan program is sometimes the only option they have.

 Overview of 2014 FHA Inspection Guidelines

-- The Roof — The inspector will check to make sure the roof is in good repair.
+- The Roof — The appraiser will check to make sure the roof is in good repair.
 It must have at least three years of life remaining.
-If you live in a place that gets snow in winter, he will also check the roof and attic for signs of damage and/or leaks.
+If you live in a place that gets snow in the winter, he will also check the roof and attic for signs of damage and/or leaks.
 The house must have easy access to the attic space.
-The attic must be ventilated in some way.
+The attic, if there is one, must be ventilated in some way.

 - Heat / Electrical — The electrical system can use either fuses or circuit breakers, as long as it’s properly rated with no exposed wiring.
 The house must have a main shut-off breaker that cuts all power to the house.
 All rooms must be heated in some way (this does not include hallways).
 If you’re using a wood stove as a heat source in one of the rooms, the stove must be permanently mounted and capable of sustaining at least 50 degrees Fahrenheit.